crcdng/smart_contract_101_ligo/README.md

 ---

+This repository is part of an onging effort to support Tezos developers and encourage artists who want to learn about creative (blockchain)   coding that started during [hicathon](https://hicathon.xyz/).
 Published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).